Home » Fruit Evolution: Why Tropical Fruits Are Healthier Than Temperate Fruits

 Are temperate fruits healthy, too?

-Learn more about the biologically appropriate diet of humans:
+Learn more about the biologically appropriate diet of humans and supplements to consider when living in a temperate or cold country here.

 References

-11. E. Brodwin, Here’s what fruits and vegetables looked like before we domesticated them.
-Business Insider (available at https://www.businessinsider.com/what-foods-looked-like-before-genetic-modification?r=US&IR=T). (link)
+13. E. Brodwin, Here’s what fruits and vegetables looked like before we domesticated them.
+Business Insider (available at https://www.businessinsider.com/what-foods-looked-like-before-genetic-modification?r=US&IR=T).

-15. Ph values of common foods and ingredients – clemson university (available at https://www.clemson.edu/extension/food/food2market/documents/ph_of_common_foods.pdf). (link)
+17. Ph values of common foods and ingredients – clemson university (available at https://www.clemson.edu/extension/food/food2market/documents/ph_of_common_foods.pdf).

 Are We Frugivores?